Academic Year 2020-2021

 Sharing Books.
 It can be tempting to just use books to read.
 Books can be explored in a number of ways and these suggestions outline other activities to encourage your child’s speech and language.
 Tell the story from the pictures rather than just reading the words.
 Encourage your child to retell the story, either with or without the pictures.
 Make comment about the pictures in the story e.g. “Wow!
 Look at the giraffe; he’s got a long neck”.

 Our Stories.
-This half term, we are exploring text that is themed around our family and friends, our similarities and differences, and our emotions.
+To start the year, we explore text themed around our family and friends, our similarities and differences, and our emotions.
+We then continue the year and explore text on the season change, traditional tales, curious creatures, gardening, and under water.

 Purple Home School Diary.
 Your child has a purple diary; this provides a link between home and school.
 To help your child share home news, events and learning please note these in your child’s diary so we can support your child to create a discussion with us.
 Please make note in the diary of any stories you read to your child, or the stories you share together.
 Research has found that children in early years who share stories and nursery rhymes with adults find it easier to learn to read.